bytecodealliance/wasm-micro-runtime/README.md

 By using the iwasm VM core, we are flexible to build different application frameworks for the specific domains, although it would take quite some efforts.

 The WAMR has offered a comprehensive framework for programming WASM applications for device and IoT usages.
-The framework supports running multiple applications, which are based on the event driven programming model.
-Here are the supporting API sets by the [WAMR application library](./doc/wamr_api.md) :
+The framework supports running multiple applications, that are based on the event driven programming model.
+Here are the supporting API sets by the [WAMR application framework library](./doc/wamr_api.md) :

-- Timer
-- Micro service (Request/Response) and Pub/Sub inter-app communication
-- Sensor
-- Connectivity and data transmission
-- 2D graphic UI (based on littlevgl)
+- Timer, Micro service (request/response) and pub/sub inter-app communication, Sensor, Connectivity and data transmission, 2D graphic UI (based on littlevgl)

-Every subfolder under  [WAMR application framework](./core/app-framework) folder is a compilation configurable component.
-The developers can copy the template folder to create new components to the application framework.
-If a component needs to export native functions to the WASM application, refer to the [export_native_api.md](./doc/export_native_api.md) .
+Browse the folder  [core/app-framework](./core/app-framework) for how to extend the application framework.